Best Products: Sculpture in the Environment

 In the 1970s, Best Products contracted with James Wines' "Sculpture in the Environment" (SITE) architecture firm to design nine highly unorthodox retail facilities, notably a tongue-in-cheek structure called the "Indeterminate Facade" in Houston, Texas with a severely distressed facade.
 This building purportedly "appeared in more books on 20th-century architecture than photographs of any other modern structure".
-In Richmond, the company built the Peeling Wall showroom that appeared to have a peeling facade (located on Midlothian Turnpike) as well as a Forest showroom that appeared to have trees growing out of it (located at 9008 Quioccasin Road).
-The store in Sacramento also had a unique design.
-In the morning, its corner entryway would slide open, and would slide back shut at night.
+In Richmond, the company built the Peeling Wall showroom that appeared to have a peeling facade (located on Midlothian Turnpike) as well as the Forest Showroom that appeared to have trees growing out of it (located at 9008 Quioccasin Road).
+The store in Sacramento also had a unique design; in the morning, a jagged corner of the building's brick facade would slide away to reveal the store entrance, and then would slide back shut at night.
 The structure, with its breakaway entry removed, is now a Best Buy.
 Photographs of these storefronts appeared in several Best catalogs.
 One anchored the Eudowood Plaza in Towson, Maryland, featuring a tilted front.
 As of 2007, most of these distinctive buildings have been converted into conventional buildings by removing the architectural embellishments, or in a few cases, demolished.
 The only building to retain its distinctive features is the Forest Building in Richmond, now home to the West End Presbyterian Church, which has stated that the forest in the entryway has been an asset to the church's environment.

 Their Parham Road headquarters, built in 1981 and designed by Hardy Holzman Pfeiffer, was notable for an American Institute of Architects award and the use of Art Deco eagles rescued from a New York building.
 The giant BEST letters of the headquarters could be seen along Interstate 95 at Parham Road.
 Hardy Holzman Pfeiffer subsequently designed the West Wing of the Virginia Museum, which was funded by the Lewises.